L-o-A/SmartContracts/contracts/Readme.txt

 stake(capsuleIds)
     - requires capsule ids
     - used to stake(vest) capsules
+    - maximum of 50 capsules can be staked at a time to avoid high gas fee error
+    - staked tokens are transfered from user contract to to Capsule staking contract

 reclaim(capsuleIds, forced)
     - requires capsule ids, action type
     - used to reclaim staked capsules
     - if forced is true, it won't check if staking period is over or not
+    - when reclaim is completed, staked loa tokens is transfered from capsule staking loa contract to user

 fetchStakedCapsules(owner)
     - requires owner address
     - returns (ids) of capsules staked by owner

 withdraw(tokenAddress)
     - requires token address
-    - transfers the amount of loa tokens staked from treasury to recipient
+    - transfers the amount of loa tokens to treasury